bitmold/quiet/packages/mobile/README.md

 Both Android and iOS manages their own dependencies with the help of `gradle` (Android) and `cocoapods` (iOS).
 They work similar to `npm`.
 Whenever there are changes to the dependencies in the native projects (`build.gradle` or `podfile`) there's a need to sync gradle files (it's fairly easy to do with Android Studio) or to run `pod install` command from the `/ios` directory.
 It doesn't happen very often but may be a case while attaching react-native modules getting use of the native methods (eg. for file management).

-If changes are made to the native part of the project (java, kotlin, objc or swift) it's neccessary to rebuild the project (`npm run android`, `npm run ios`)
+If changes are made to the native part of the project (java, kotlin, objc or swift) it's neccessary to rebuild the project (`node --run android`, `node --run ios`)

 React-native uses a tool called metro to bundle javascript files.
 It does it on runtime, before processing react-native code.
 Depending on the size of cached files it may take several seconds to fully load the bundled js code.
 When a change is made to the javascript codebase, it's usually enough to reload files with metro, by pressing `R` from within the console in which metro operates.